bienjouejo/bienjouejo.github.io/README.md

 ## Ideas

 initial-triage: make a version for volatility2 and 3, the current one works with volatility2 only.

-Add a sub folder in the result_initial_triage named "browser" where i put the result of the commands consoles, iehistory, and cache files of firefox, edge etc...
+Put the cache files of chrome,firefox,ie in the sub-folder browser
 ## Notes

 The background color is `#ffffff` for light mode and `#000000` for dark mode.